 Stop investing our pensions in companies that jeopardise our future

-SURREY COUNTY COUNCIL IS LOSING OUR MONEY...
+SURREY COUNTY COUNCIL HAS BEEN LOSING OUR MONEY...

 whilst jeopardising the future of Surrey residents by investing in companies that are driving ecological collapse, mass extinction, and climate breakdown.

 Surrey Pension Fund Committee's refusal to divest the pension fund from fossil fuels has resulted in losses of

 £130 mllion in the three and a half years since May 2017

 Yet the Pension Fund Committee for 5 years refused to even consider withdrawing investment from these slumping shares - and worse, the previous Chair of the Pension Fund, Tim Evans, called these losses 'not relevant'.
 We think the people of Surrey might hold a different view.
 These losses have to be paid for by Council Tax payers, albeit over a number of years.